szilvia-csernus/book-cycle/README.md

 I would like to thank the following contributors:

 - My mentor, [Rory Patrick Sheridan](https://github.com/Ri-Dearg), and my college coordinator [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) for providing useful feedback throughout the development and testing processes.
-- My family and friends for taking the time to test the site.
+- My family, friends and fellow students, especially [Karolis Petrauskas](https://www.linkedin.com/in/kpetrauskas92/) for taking the time to test the site and give suggestions for improvements.
 - [Code Institute](www.codeintitute.net)'s Slack Community for continuous support.